Buluma-Ke/Productivity-Vault/README.md

 # Productivity Vault - Habit Tracker

 A simple habit tracker web app built with **Vanilla JavaScript**, **Node.js**, and **SQLite**.
-Track your habits, mark completions, see weekly progress, and measure streaks.
+Track your habits, tasks and projects, mark completions, see weekly progress, and measure streaks.

 ---

 ## Features

-- Add, view, and delete habits
+- Add, view, and delete habits, tasks and projects
 - Track daily habit completions
-- Rolling 7-day progress bar
+- Rolling 7-day progress bar per habit
 - Streak calculation for each habit
 - Calendar view of habit completions
+- Task filtering — All, Today, This Week, Completed, Archive
+- Project manager with completion tracking and archive
+- Performance overview in the sidebar
+- Weekly calendar with task due dates
 - Local persistence via SQLite

 ---